-- The moon makes a complete orbit around Earth in 2 Earth days and rotates or spins at that same rate, or in that same amount of time.
+- The moon makes a complete orbit around Earth in about 27.32 Earth days (~around 28 days) and rotates or spins at that same rate, or in that same amount of time.
 This causes the moon to keep the same side or face towards Earth during the course of its orbit.

 - The moon is a rocky, solid-surface body, with much of its surface cratered and pitted from impacts.

 - The moon has a very thin and tenuous (weak) atmosphere, called an exosphere.

 - More than 100 spacecraft have been launched to explore the moon.
 It is the only celestial body beyond Earth that has been visited by human beings.

 - Twelve human beings have walked on the surface of the moon.

 - Asteroids are minor planets especially those of the inner solar system.